John Ayers

 HOMICIDE TRIAL

-John Ayers Case is Called at Sherman for Trial
+Called at Sherman for Trial

 Sherman, Aug.
-9 - In the Fifty-Ninth district
+9 - In

-court yesterday Judge J.
+the Fifty-Ninth district court yesterday Judge

-Ayers, charged with
+John Ayers, charged with killing Homer Hale.
+The

-County Attorney Cal.
+State, represented by County Attorney Cal.
 T.

 Freeman, announced ready.
 The defendant,

-represented by Joe Cobb and
+represented by Joe Cobb and Joe Cox Sr. and Joe

-Joe Cox Sr. and Joe Cox Jr. took the roll call
+Cox Jr. took the roll call of witnesses for the

 defense.
 Mr. Cobb was not present in person,